Bell palsy is a sudden weakness on one side of the face.

 Copyright © Nucleus Medical Media, Inc.

-- Twitching, weakness, or paralysis, most often on one side
+- Twitching, weakness, or paralysis, most often on 1 side

 - Drooping corner of the mouth

 - Drooping or problems closing an eye, which can cause dry eye

 The doctor will ask about your symptoms and past health.
 A physical exam will be done.
 This is often enough to make the diagnosis.
 Some people may need to see an eye specialist.